ramera03/Youtube-Social-Attitudes/research-assessment.md

         -   [x] Objective attempt
         -   [x] Objective met
-        -   Grader comments: See preparation.rmd lines 9-12 -- ND: your preparation file should be an .R script, not a notebook
+        -   Grader comments:

 6. Use arithmetic, comparison, and logical operators

     1. Uses all three types of operators
     2. Uses multiple operators in data transformation pipelines and/or inline R code

-        -   [ ] Objective attempt
+        -   [x] Objective attempt
         -   [ ] Objective met
         -   Grader comments:
+        For logical operators, see preparation.R lines 24-25.
+For comparison, see preparation.R lines 208-214, as well as fig-malleable and fig-regularity in .qmd.
+For arithmetic, see lines 220-244, as well as in line elements in .qmd.

 7. Parse and define functions and arguments